 Add a description about this item

-EMINT impacts to Command and General Staff leads in Response/Recovery, besides EMINT
+EMINT impacts to Command and General Staff leads in Response/Recovery, beyond an EMINT Branch/Section (of course) for NIMS/ICS

 Add a description about this item